jwilson529/travel-buddy-ai/README.txt

 - **Description**: The ID of the assistant to use for parsing rental preferences.
 - **Default**: `asst_lxwL4703F04vWwEpwgu2pKm3`

+**Note**: The provided default Assistant ID is configured to handle rental property queries.
+You can use this ID or set up your own assistant with similar configurations for personalized use.

 ## Contributing

 Contributions are welcome!
 Please follow these steps to contribute: